MingyuYang-Yale/BENG469/SP22/Single-cell SNV/README.md

 ```
 R
 ```
-### Install related R packages（～20mins, Optional）
+### Install related R packages（Optional）

+This step will take ~20 minutes, we won't install them in class.
+You can install them by yourself after class if interested.
-Install each package independently because the install script may prompt you to update previously downloaded packages.
+Install each package independently becausein certain steps, you need to interact with R.
+(eg. the install script may prompt you to update previously downloaded packages.)

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))